 The sun sets early in April, so you should plan your driving time accordingly!

-We only arrived at Spitzkoppe after 9pm and had to set up our rooftop tent in the dark for the first time.
-This was quite nightmarish after the long and exhausting journey – especially since there were thousands of insects circling around our headlamps while we set up camp.
+We only arrived at Spitzkoppe after 9pm and had to set up our rooftop tent in the pitch dark for the first time.
+This was a bit nightmarish after the long and exhausting journey – especially since there were thousands of insects circling around our headlamps while we set up camp.
 The outhouse also didn’t smell or look too promising!
 This was the first indicator, that we would start to book lodges and hotels instead of camping spots later during our trip 😉

 If you want to visit Spitzkoppe you can also stay in a lodge instead of the camping site – which we would recommend!